Pl8tinium/tezosgram/README.md

 * "private" channels (permission system) where e.g. only permissioned addresses are allowed to write messages and "invite" people
 * network selection for testnets
 * implement a caching mechanism
+* rework UI design so its compatible with mobile devices